The Rundown

 - Retractable pins for easy cleaning

-- Ergonomic handle and thumb rest
+- Ergonomic handle and thumb rest for comfortable use

 - Regular grooming promotes circulation